 The battery shall be provided in its own self-contained and lockable compartment.
-It is permissible for this to form part of a cubicle housing other equipment, for example, the battery charger or battery controller.
+It is permissible for this to form part of a cubicle housing the battery charger.
 Both battery strings may be housed in the same compartment.

 Monoblocs shall be arranged in a single row per shelf, orientated such that their terminals face towards the enclosure door.